Dre Campbell Farm

 Also, harvest the leaves before the plant flowers for the most potent flavor.

-To harvest, grasp a few stems at a time and use scissors to cut them at the base, where they meet the main stem.
-Make sure not to cut more than 1/3 of the plant at a time.
-This will allow it to continue producing new growth, so you can have multiple harvests.
+Make sure not to cut more than one-third of the plant at a time.
+This will enable it to continue producing new growth, allowing for multiple harvests.

 How to Store Dill